AlexReutter/VT-Schools/README.md

 Analyses
 ========

-In order to make this analysis open and replicable, the code used to produce the analysis in this public GitHub repository.
+In order to make this analysis open and replicable, the code used to produce the analysis is in this public GitHub repository.
 At the moment, I am using R code to work with the data.
-The source .

 Processing the original reports
 -------------------------------